alphagov/govuk-frontend/packages/warning-text/README.md

 #### Macro

-    {{ govukwarningText({
+    {{ govukWarningText({
-      "classes": null,
-      "warningText": "You can be fined up to £5,000 if you don’t register.", "iconFallbackText": "Warning"
+      "text": "You can be fined up to £5,000 if you don’t register.", "iconFallbackText": "Warning"
     }) }}